amsross/amsross.github.io/_posts/2016-10-05-fantasy-birds-introduction.markdown

 applicator(a => a.title)({num:"two", title: "lark"}); // lark
 ```

-So this is very much an example of value "in theory."
+This is very much an example of value "in theory."
 Wouldn't it have just made more sense to call `list.map(a => a.title)`?
 I think so.
+The root of combinators is combinatory logic, and in that system the use of small pieces to make up a more complete whole may lend itself to restricted purpose concepts like the applicator.

 So what applications does the applicator really have?
 In short, I don't know.
 Your opinion is welcome, though: [@amsross](https://twitter.com/amsross).